tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 Then, we introduce `ResponsePolicy::NoPropose` for this feature.
 If enabling this feature and `valid` is `true`, this will be the policy for `AcquirePessimisticLock` commands.
 Otherwise, the policy will fall back to `OnPropose`.

 With this policy, we need to check the `PeerPessimisticLocks` first.
-If the `epoch` is different from the `epoch` before processing the command, the region must have changed and the lock table we fetched before processing is not the one we should write to.
-For simplicity, we just return an `EpochNotMatch` error and let the client retry.
-Later sections will talk about how `epoch` and `valid ` are maintained.
+If `valid` is `false`, the feature is not usable probably because lock migration is in progress.
+And if the `epoch` is different from the `epoch` before processing the command, the region must have changed and the lock table we fetched before processing is not the one we should write to.
+For simplicity, we can just return an `EpochNotMatch` error and let the client retry when any check fails. `epoch` will be increased and `valid` will become `true` when a peer becomes a leader.
+Later sections will talk more about how `epoch` and `valid ` are maintained.

 If the check passes, it is safe for us to write the pessimistic locks into the lock table.
 After this, we can return the response to the client without proposing anything at all.

 For all writes involving the lock CF, the lock in the lock table should be cleared.
 For example, when a `Prewrite` command replaces a pessimistic lock with a 2PC lock, of course, this is a replicated write, we need to remove the pessimistic lock from the lock table after the write succeeds.
-This should be done in the raftstore no matter it is a leader or a follower.
+This should be done when the raftstore applies any lock CF mutations no matter it is a leader or a follower.
+For follower, this will not increase much cost because the map should be empty in most of the time.

 ### Region leader transfer